Juda77/SortingAlgorithmVisualizer/README.md

 data structures and algorithms class.
 Eventually, I learned some ways that we could optimize these sorts, and am planning to apply those optimizations later.
 For example, heap sort can be done in-place(so, there would be no need for the separate heap structure).
-Another optimization would be, for quick sort, picking the median of three random elements as the pivot instead of blindly picking the first element of each partitioned piece to be the pivot (the in-practice case asymptotic upper bound would still be O(nlogn), but the actual runtime is faster than regular quick sort).
+Another optimization would be, for quick sort, picking the median of three random elements as the pivot instead of blindly picking the first element of each partitioned piece to be the pivot(the in-practice case asymptotic upper bound would still be O(nlogn), but the actual runtime is faster than regular quick sort's runtime).
 </p>

 The sorting algorithms included are: